Common Grammar Errors in the MSW Personal Statement and How to Fix Them

 This is incorrect, “social worker” is not being used as a formal title.

-How to fix it: Only capitalize “social worker” when it appears directly before a person’s name or as part of a title.
+How to fix this grammar mistake: Only capitalize “social worker” when it appears directly before a person’s name or as part of a title.
 For general references, such as writing about your career goals, it should remain lowercase.

 When should social worker be lowercase?